 Major in Logistics and Supply Chain Management

-Having the distinct advantage of being the only college in the Chicago area to offer this undergraduate degree, graduates of the major in logistics and supply chain management study the distribution, material purchasing, warehousing and production operations.
+In the major in logistics and supply chain management, you’ll study distribution, material purchasing, warehousing and production operations.

 Possibility in Every Direction